jakobhviid/BigDataCourseExercises/lectures/05/exercises.md

 **Hint:** Enter the text `SHOW CATALOGS;`, then select it using your mouse and then press the keys `CTRL+ENTER` to execute the SQL statement.

 You should see two catalogs, one called `hive` and another called `system`.
 You now know how to create and execute SQL statements using Trino.
-The name of the hive catalog comes from the name of the `TrinoCatalog` resource you applied to Kubernetes.
+The name of the hive catalog comes from the name of the `trino-values.yaml` resource you applied to Kubernetes.

 We will now [create a schema](https://trino.io/docs/current/sql/create-schema.html) inside the hive catalog.
 The schema is used to define where data is located, which will then be used by tables that are created with the schema.